 Prague has rich in history, which inspired by many travelers.
 The city has excellent museums and galleries, and if you’re not into museums, there are absolutely a handful of things to do.
 For the first time visitor, it can overwhelm as you don’t know where to start.
 Prague divided into different districts, and choosing a place to stay is easy to say, in the new town or the old town.

-If you want to get out of the city, Kutna Hora is an ideal place to spend one day.
-A delightful town to discover and only one hour away from Prague.
+By the way, if you want to get out of the city and find peace, Kutna Hora is an ideal place to spend one day.
+A charming town to discover and only one hour away by train from Prague.

 There are various possibilities to reach the city center.
 If you’re looking for comfort – Taxi is the fastest and the most expensive way, it cost 35 euro (800 Czech Koruny).
 Alternatively, a hotel pick-up, which is slightly cheaper than the cab cost 25 euro.
 We use the service going back to the airport as we have an early flight.
-Taxis can be pre-order at the arrival counter building; you pay by the driver either in CZECH koruna or in euros.
+The taxi can be pre-order at the arrival counter; you pay by the driver either in CZECH koruna or in euros.

 The cheapest way: A combination of bus and metro from the airport, it’ll less comfy, especially if you have lots of luggage.